MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 29.07.2021: Bug-Fix for GPS-data extraction from Webp-Files with inconsistent GPS-Data in extractMetadata.php

 = 0.3.4 =
 21.07.2021: 0.3.3. did not work.
-So back to the old version.  (rounding of GPS-Values for google link) TODO: With webp-files the srcset is not created correctly by Wordpress.
-Could be wordpress core or another plugin.
-So, not a problem of fotorama-multi.
-Intime a quick fix should be realisable, meaning creating a special *own* srcset.
+So back to the old version.  (rounding of GPS-Values for google link)

 = 0.3.3 =
 21.07.2021: Minor change (rounding of GPS-Values for google link)